sallywang147/attackDB/README.md

 1. **Reproduce Attack on Mainnet:** To reproduce polynetwork attack on the mainnet: `make attack_vector`.
 It will generate stack traces when vulnerable functions are invoked and the corrresponding output as a result of invoking vulnerable functions.

-2. **Deploy the relevant buggy contracts:** in the case of PolyNetwork Attack, There are two vulberable contracts - EthCrossChainManager and EthCrossChainData.
+2. **Deploy relevant buggy contracts:** in the case of PolyNetwork Attack, There are two vulberable contracts - EthCrossChainManager and EthCrossChainData.

    2a) To deploy buggy EthCrossChainManager, run ``make deploy-buggy-crossChainManager absolute_path=[your-full-path-to-poly-attack]/buggy-contracts/contracts/core/cross_chain_manager/ogic/EthCrossChainManager.sol`.In our case, `make deploy-buggy-crossChainManager absolute_path=/Users/sallywang/attackreplay/polyattack/buggy-contracts/contracts/core/cross_chain_manager/logic/EthCrossChainManager.sol`